external-secrets/external-secrets/docs/spec.md

 <p>Optional expiration time in seconds that will be used to request a temporary
 Kubernetes service account token for the service account referenced by
 <code>serviceAccountRef</code>.
+Deprecated: this will be removed in the future.
 Defaults to 10 minutes.</p>
 </td>
 </tr>